bensheed/Kalibran/README.md

 4. **First-Time Setup:**
    On your first visit, you will be redirected to the setup page to configure the admin PIN and connect to your external database (e.g., ProCal).

-## Updating the Application

-To update the application to the latest version, first pull the latest changes from GitHub, and then run the `launcher.bat` file.
-This will rebuild the application containers without affecting your database.

 ## Tech Stack

 - **Frontend:** React, TypeScript